What do Governors do?

 **Designated Safeguarding lead in school – Helen Bailey

-Governor Working Groups
+Governor Working Groups:

 • Headteacher’s Performance Related Pay: Marie Roberts, Ellie Truss, Julie Fox